Gov. Nathan Deal got stuck in traffic a few months ago, so North Fulton is getting another lane on both sides of GA 400.

 Deal announced funding for an additional lane north and south between McFarland Road and the toll plaza in his State of the State Address.
 It was a secret he'd been keeping for months, having worked on the proposal with Brandon Beach of the GA Department of Transportation Board.
 Deal is the chairman of the State Road and Tollway Authority (SRTA).

 All the funding is coming from a combination of motor fuel dollars (GDOT) and toll money from SRTA, Beach said.
-So you might not like the extension of GA 400 tolls, but at least some of that money is being used to ease your commute.
+So you might not like , but at least some of that money is being used to ease your commute.

 As long as you don't have to drive after dark, the construction won't be too much of a problem as all work will be done at night.

 If you thought those merge lanes at exits 7 through 11 were excessively long, you'll appreciate how GDOT will get another through lane.
 Those lanes will be used to create the additional travel lanes.

 Between the Chattahoochee River and I-285, Deal said the state plans to implement flex shoulders in each direction, allowing traffic to keep moving during peak rush hours.

 New concrete will be poured to add capacity.
 Since shoulders–known as an emergency lane when your car breaks down!–are narrower than traffic lanes, adding a few feet in width may be necessary.